 Are you interested in learning about the techniques you can use to prevent and alleviate fear, anxiety and stress in your patients, which in turn creates a better and safer experience for all involved, including pets, owners, and the veterinary team?

-If so, Sign up and in 9 short hours gain your Fear Free Certification
+If so, book now and in 9 short hours gain your Fear Free Certification

 What do you get with Fear Free Certification?